 Jonathan Bell is a new-gen exec who parlayed his filmmaker relationships to a logical segue into personal management: Blackstone Artists Management.

 A management and production company, Blackstone takes a two pronged approach.
-They cross-pollinate their clients with the projects that are developed in the Blackstone Co-Lab: TV series; feature films; video blogs; music videos and live entertainment.
+They cross-pollinate their clients with their slate of projects.
+Projects that are developed in the Blackstone Co-Lab: TV series; feature films; video blogs; documentaries; and live “experiential events”.

-A perfect example of the “nouvelle concept ” category – precisely what venture capital firms are searching for.
-These VC companies recognize that Blackstone can’t be duplicated or cloned.
+An example of the “nouvelle concept ” category – precisely what venture capital firms are searching for.
+VC companies recognize that Blackstone can’t be duplicated or cloned.

-Bell has a solid reputation as a steadfast champion for talented filmmakers, and true to his Asian business roots, a loyal team-player.
+Bell has a solid reputation as a steadfast champion for talented creators, and true to his Asian business roots, a loyal team-player.

 Blackstone is a “we” culture.
 He said, “So many people are involved in the making of a movie or TV show.
 If you want to be singled out – write a book”.